MikeyBurkman/partymoji/README.md

 - Componentize common things in parameters
 - Variable length params -- what to do if the default value is not valid?
   - Means that our array has holes in it...
-- Adjust image frame count (while trying to keep approximately the animation)
-  - If frame count is lower than current, then drop some frames
-  - If frame count is higher, then duplicate some frames